Efficient Fully-Compressed Sequence Representations: Compressing permutations

-\begin{proof} We decompose $\pi$ into its cycles and, for every cycle of length at least $t$, store the cycle's length and an array containing pointers to every $t$th element in the cycle, which we call `marked'.
-We also store a compressed binary string, aligned to $\pi$, indicating the marked elements.
-For each marked element, we record to which cycle it belongs and its position in the array of that cycle.
+We decompose $\pi$ into its cycles and, for every cycle of length at least $t$, store the cycle's length $\ell$ and an array containing the position $i$ in $\pi$ of every $t$th element in the cycle.
+Those positions $i$ are called `marked'.
+We also store a binary sequence $b[1..n]$, so that $b[i]=1$ iff $i$ is marked.
+For each marked element $i$ we record to which cycle $i$ belongs and the position $j$ of $i$ in its cycle.